delisimedia/Scriptoria/README.md

 *   **Preset System:** Save and load custom sets of Themes and Tags to maintain consistency across projects.
 *   **Interactive HTML Export:** Export your final, stylized transcript as a self-contained interactive HTML file.
 *   **Advanced Filtering:** Filter your entire transcript to show only relevant highlights.
 *   **Integrated Gemini Assistant:** Highlight any passage in the transcript viewer and ask questions directly via an embedded Gemini API interface.
 Or use it to completely assemble scripts for you.

-## Who Is This For?

-*   Video editors and documentary filmmakers.
-*   General readers who are reading complex text
-*   Students and academics

 ## Installation & Setup